codeclarity/wp-uptimerobot-dashboard-widget/README.md

 ## _License_

+Uptime Robot WP Plugin © 2011 by @creativeboulder.com is licensed under CC BY 4.0

-See the LICENSE file for more information on the GPLv3.
+See LICENSE for more information.